 Working a four-hour workweek, making millions, and living like a full-time entrepreneur are becoming trends.
-The idea that you can input very little work and still produce massive results is very appealing to most people.
+The idea that you can input very little work and still produce massive results appeals to most people.
 We’re transitioning from the job economy to the skill or gig economy.
 The difference is pretty simple.
 The job economy is an economy where a degree is fundamental to success.
-The plan for life is to go to school, get a degree, find a job, maybe get some promotions, and retire eventually.
+Life plans are going to school, getting a degree, finding a job, maybe getting promotions, and retiring eventually.

 Workers don’t have to clock in and out.
-They’re free to work whenever they want, as long as they deliver in time.
-It seems that books like the four-hour workweek are more and more realistic with this transition.
+They’re free to work whenever they want, as long as they deliver on time.
+Books like The 4-Hour Work Week seem more and more realistic with this transition.
 The book was written by Timothy Ferriss and published in 2007.

 4 Hour Work Week Book Summary

 The book predicted the advent of the gig economy over the job economy.
 The transition started when Ferris was writing the book, but it wasn’t even near what it looks like today.
 So we can call it revolutionary.
-The book’s premise is that anyone can escape the nine to five rat race, develop a self-sustaining business, and require very little management.
+The book’s premise is that anyone can escape the nine-to-five rat race, develop a self-sustaining business, and require minimal management.

-- The business model should also allow you to work anywhere and manage everything through your laptop and Internet connection.
+- The business model should also allow you to work anywhere and manage everything through your laptop and the Internet.
 But when it comes to the four-hour workweek, it isn’t all about the money.

-If you’re looking for financial freedom, odds are you don’t even need as much money as you think you need.
+If you’re looking for financial freedom, you don’t need as much money as you think.
 I would like you to do the following exercise.
 I found this in a book called Few Money by Dan Laucke.
 Dan is a Canadian Chinese entrepreneur with millions of followers, and the book is mainly on mindset.
 The exercise is the following.

 The odds are you don’t even need a million dollars per year to support that life.
-If that’s the case, you should probably check that your list contains realistic yet ambitious outcomes.
-Some people’s lists will pass the ten million dollars mark, but even five hundred thousand dollars a year is enough for most people.
+If so, you should probably check that your list contains realistic yet ambitious outcomes.
+Some people’s lists will pass the ten million dollar mark, but even five hundred thousand dollars a year is enough for most people.

 The author exposes the difference between defers and the new rich defers to save money for retirement.
-The key differences lay in their mindset, and changing the mindset often results in a different outcome in life.
+The key differences lay in their mindset, and changing the mindset often results in different outcomes in life.
 A member of the New Rich would say, I want others to work for me.
 Working for yourself is fine if you want to spend most of your time working.
-But if you’re going to achieve freedom and success without dedicating your time to your business, you have to change your mindset.
+But if you’re going to achieve freedom and success without dedicating your time to your business, you must change your mindset.

-The “4 Hour Workweek” is the best self-improvement book that is the best seller in the career guides category on Amazon.
-This book is all about professional life that helps you escape 9-5 jobs and create passive income or freelancing life.
+The “4 Hour Workweek” is the best self-improvement book and the best seller in the career guides category on Amazon.
+This book is about professional life that helps you escape 9-5 jobs and create a passive income or freelancing life.